About Us

 Non-executive Director

-John Maher joined the Board in December 2023 and is a member of the Sustainability Committee and the Safety, Health and Environment Committee.
+John Maher joined the Board in December 2023 and is the Chair of the Safety, Health and Environment Committee and a member of the Sustainability Committee.

 Show more

-John is currently the Chair of AWN Food and Fibre Pty Ltd and Director of goFARM Australia Pty Ltd and the NSW Biodiversity Conservation Trust.
+Mr Maher is currently the Chair of The North Australian Pastoral Company Pty Limited and a Director of goFARM Australia Pty Ltd and the NSW Biodiversity Conservation Trust.
 He is also a director of not-for-profit organisations, Autism Awareness Australia and the Australian Rural Leadership Foundation.
 John’s previous executive roles include long-term Managing Director & CEO of Ruralco Holdings Ltd (ASX: RHL), Senior Group Executive at Wesfarmers Ltd (ASX: WES) and AWB Ltd (ASX: AWB) where he led the Landmark (now Nutrien Ag Solutions) rural services business.
 Most recently John was Group CEO of the Indigenous Land and Sea Corporation.

 Executive Leadership Team